kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 # Whitespace

-All whitespace is treated equally in ShaderLanguageX.
+All whitespace is treated equally in ShadingLanguageX.
 A single space character is the same as 10 new line characters.
 For example:

 `float a = 1.0;`